PDF(229.9 KB) View with Adobe Reader on a variety of devices

 TCP MSS as described earlier takes care of fragmentation at the two endpoints of a TCP connection, but it does not handle the case where there is a smaller MTU link in the middle between these two endpoints.
 PMTUD was developed in order to avoid fragmentation in the path between the endpoints.
 It is used to dynamically determine the lowest MTU along the path from a packet's source to its destination.

 Note: PMTUD is only supported by TCP and UDP.
 Other protocols do not support it.
-If PMTUD is enabled on a host, and it almost always is, all TCP/IP or UDP packets from the host will have the DF bit set.
+If PMTUD is enabled on a host, and it almost always is, all TCP and UDP packets from the host will have the DF bit set.

 When a host sends a full MSS data packet with the DF bit set, PMTUD reduces the send MSS value for the connection if it receives information that the packet would require fragmentation.
 A host usually "remembers" the MTU value for a destination since it creates a "host" (/32) entry in its routing table with this MTU value.

-If a router tries to forward an IP datagram, with the DF bit set, onto a link that has a lower MTU than the size of the packet, the router will drop the packet and return an Internet Control Message Protocol (ICMP) "Destination Unreachable" message to the source of this IP datagram, with the code that indicates "fragmentation needed and DF set" (type 3, code 4).
+If a router tries to forward an IPv4 datagram, with the DF bit set, onto a link that has a lower MTU than the size of the packet, the router drops the packet and return an Internet Control Message Protocol (ICMP) "Destination Unreachable" message to the source of this IPv4 datagram, with the code that indicates "fragmentation needed and DF set" (type 3, code 4).
 When the source station receives the ICMP message, it will lower the send MSS, and when TCP retransmits the segment, it will use the smaller segment size.